dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

   Installation of CSI drivers using Dell CSI Operator
 ---

-The Dell CSI Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers provided by Dell EMC for various storage platforms.
+The Dell CSI Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers provided by Dell for various storage platforms.
 This operator is available as a community operator for upstream Kubernetes and can be deployed using OperatorHub.io.
 It is also available as a certified operator for OpenShift clusters and can be deployed using the OpenShift Container Platform.
 Both these methods of installation use OLM (Operator Lifecycle Manager).
 The operator can also be deployed manually.

 ## Prerequisites